 If you watched the Great British Bake Off for Sports Relief you will have seen one of the technical challenges was for all the contestants to make Mary Berry’s Banana and Chocolate Loaf cake.
 Surprisingly, for such a simple cake, it was one of the most disastrous challenges I think I’ve ever seen!
 However, I was inspired to give it a go, convinced that I could make a better job of it – and I did!

 I always seem to have overripe bananas in the fruit bowl, so any recipe that uses up squishy bananas is going to be a hit with me – and this one was truly delicious.
 This may be because I melted a Lindt Teddy Bear to drizzle over the top but I’m sure any sort of chocolate would be equally yummy!

-Mash the peeled banana in a large bowl.
-Add remaining cake ingredients (except chocolate chips) and beat with an electric hand whisk until combined.
+Use a fork to mash the peeled banana in a mixing bowl.
+Add the remaining cake ingredients (except the chocolate chips) and beat with an electric hand whisk until combined and smooth.

-Stir in chocolate chips and spoon the mixture into the prepared loaf tin.
+Stir in the chocolate chips and spoon the mixture into the prepared loaf tin.
 Level the top.

 Bake for 40-45 minutes or until well risen, shrinking away from the sides of the tin and golden-brown.

 As with all our cake recipes, if you do decide to give it a try, we’d love it if you came back and left a comment as to how you got on.
 Happy baking!